LucPeeters21/Airbnb-pricing/src/data-preparation/README.md

 ## 1. Merging process

 ### 1.1 Importing the data
 This process was done by downloading the files consisting of the Airbnb data and the scraped data with additional info from the groups's Google Drive.
-Both files where then saved into seperate dataframes and
+Both files where then saved into seperate dataframes, one consisting of delivered data from Airbnb (airbnb_listings) and on consisting of scraped data with amenitities belonging to each observation in the data (airbnb_amenities).
 ![image](https://user-images.githubusercontent.com/98958192/159884510-5a937464-1a0e-4a71-b4a9-7bc2dfe17051.png)
+### 1.2 Drop and add columns before merging
+Since both datafiles consisted of an identical 'price' column, it was decided to drop this column from airbnb_amenities before merging them into one dataframe.
+Additionaly, a new column consisting of the unique id of each observation was added to check whether the data was still framed well after merging.
+### 1.3 Merge data
+Both data